 - Small bowl

-- Mix clay, water and essential oils together in a small bowl and stir until smooth.
+- Combine clay, water, and essential oils in a small bowl, and stir until smooth.

-- Hop in the shower and wash your armpits thoroughly.
+- Hop in the shower and wash your armpits thoroughly, then pat them dry.
 Apply the mask to your underarms and let sit for 10–20 minutes before rinsing off.

 This post was medically reviewed by Dr. Kimberly Langdon, M.D., a university-trained obstetrician/gynecologist with 19 years of clinical experience.
 Learn more about Hello Glow's medical reviewers here.
 As always, this is not personal medical advice, and we recommend that you talk with your doctor.443